 Condor Elite gear is a frequent favorite among serious shooters.
 This triple stacker is no exception.
 I tested it during a weekend training course, and it remained stable through all sorts of movement.

 It’s definitely heavier than single or double pouches, so weigh your priorities.
-If you need the capacity for extended sessions or tactical drills, it’s a premium solution that stands up to harsh conditions.
+Designed for extended sessions and tactical drills, this premium solution performs perfectly in the toughest conditions.

 What to Look For